 Your hamstring is a large muscle located at the back of your thigh which allows you to bend your knees and extend your hip joint.
 Injury to this muscle is most likely to occur in sprinters where sudden acceleration is a regular action.
-This can cause a tear in the muscle fibers of the hamstring, which results in varying levels of pain, from mild discomfort to severe pain.
+This can cause a tear in the muscle fibres of the hamstring, which results in varying levels of pain, from mild discomfort to severe pain.

 Usually, mild hamstring strains can be treated at home with rest and a cold compress.
 However, without proper treatment, a hamstring injury could recur and regularly leave you out of action.
 If you are worried about your injury, it is best to book a screening as soon as possible before it gets any worse.
 Your physiotherapist will be able to treat the injury, advise a recovery programme and improve strength in the muscle to help prevent further injury.

-Your achilles tendon is a large tendon at the back of the ankle which connects your calf muscles to your heel.
+Your Achilles tendon is a large tendon at the back of the ankle which connects your calf muscles to your heel.
 Achilles tendonitis occurs when this tendon becomes inflamed, often due to overuse through excessive repetitive movement.
 This may cause sudden pain, swelling, redness or stiffness and these symptoms should not be confused with the more chronic tendinosis.

-Treatment for achilles tendonitis involves restricting movement of the ankle as soon as possible to reduce further injury, pain or inflammation.
+Treatment for Achilles tendonitis involves restricting the movement of the ankle as soon as possible to reduce further injury, pain or inflammation.
 A cold compress may be used to reduce inflammation, as well as anti-inflammatory drugs.
 Physical therapy such as sports massage and manipulation of the area can be utilised to encourage faster recovery.

 Plantar fasciitis (runner’s heel)